openobserve/openobserve-docs/docs/quickstart.md

 ## Self hosted Installation

+**Note**: Installation directions on this page is for single node installations.
+If you are looking for a `Highly Available` installation then head over to [HA deployment](/ha_deployment) section.

 You would need ZO_ROOT_USER_EMAIL and ZO_ROOT_USER_PASSWORD environment variables when you start ZincObserve for the first time.
 You don't need them on subsequent runs of ZincObserve.